ibm-cloud-docs/power-iaas/getting-started-PER.md

 2. Effortlessly attach a connection to IBM cloud network by attaching the Transit Gateway with your PER workspace
 3. Connect to your on-premises network by creating a Direct Link and attaching it with the Transit Gateway present in the PER workspace.

-PER workspaces that have Transit Gateway connections will not be allowed to be deleted until those Transit Gateway connections are deleted.
+You cannot delete a PER workspaces that have Transit Gateway connections until those Transit Gateway connections are deleted first.

 ### Using IBM cloud services in a PER workspace
 {: cloud-services-per}